haskell-tools/haskell-tools/documentation/development/tutorials/expression-to-guard.md

 ### Transform simple bindings

 We use pattern matching to check that we have a simple binding that can be transformed: `SimpleBind (VarPat name) (UnguardedRhs (If pred thenE elseE)) locals`.
-The we construct the transformed binding using function from the [`Gen` modules](https://github.com/haskell-tools/haskell-tools/tree/0.3/src/rewrite/Language/Haskell/Tools/AST/Gen): `mkFunctionBind [mkMatch (mkMatchLhs name []) (createSimpleIfRhss pred thenE elseE) (locals ^. annMaybe) ]`.
+The we construct the transformed binding using function from the [`Rewrite.Create` modules](https://github.com/haskell-tools/haskell-tools/tree/master/src/rewrite/Language/Haskell/Tools/Rewrite/Create): `mkFunctionBind [mkMatch (mkMatchLhs name []) (createSimpleIfRhss pred thenE elseE) (locals ^. annMaybe) ]`.
 Here `createSimpleIfRhss` defines two guarded right-hand-sides (former then and else branches).
 We will reuse this definitions when dealing with function bindings.

 ```haskell
 createSimpleIfRhss :: Expr dom -> Expr dom -> Expr dom -> Rhs dom